-The SeeLeveL consists of a display unit that mounts inside the RV where it can be easily viewed, and a sender panel that sticks to the side of the holding tank.
-Two conductor wiring is be used to connect each sender panel to the display.
+The SeeLeveL II consists of a display unit that mounts inside the RV where it can be easily viewed, and a sender panel that sticks to the side of the holding tank.
+Two-conductor wiring is used to connect each sender panel to the display.

-The Sender: Each sender panel is a flexible self-adhesive printed circuit board, which is stuck to the side of the holding tank.
-The sender panel can be cut to length to match the height of the tank, and it auto calibrates itself so that it can read from 0 to 100% regardless of the height of the tank.
-The sender scans the water level through the tank wall using patented digital techniques programmed into the sender microprocessor.
-When the sender transmits the water level information to the display, it sends a digital code that has built in error detection, making it impossible for the display to read an incorrect level, even if the wiring is bad.
-In addition to the level, the sender also transmits information about the tank height and signal levels.
-The signal levels can be used to determine if there is buildup of sludge on the inside of the tank, or to determine if the sender is delaminating from the side of the tank.
-If sludge buildup in the tank becomes extreme the gauge will cease to operate, so by monitoring the signal level the tank can be cleaned before the buildup gets excessive.
+The Sender.
+Each sender panel is a flexible self-adhesive printed circuit board that is adhered to the side of the holding tank.
+The sender panel can be cut to length to match the height of the tank, and it auto calibrates itself so that it can read from Empty to Full regardless of the height of the tank.
+The sender scans the water level through the tank wall using advanced digital techniques programmed into the sender microprocessor.
+When the sender transmits the water or sewer level information to the display, it sends a digital code that has built in error detection, making it highly unlikely for the display to read an incorrect level, even if the wiring is marginal.
+In addition to the level, the sender also transmits diagnostic information about its operation.
+This information can be used to determine if there is buildup of sludge on the inside of the tank, or to determine if the sender is damaged or delaminating from the side of the tank.
+If sludge buildup in the tank becomes extreme, the gauge will cease to operate (the tank will always read empty), so by monitoring the signal power the tank can be cleaned before the buildup gets excessive.